-Today’s post is the third in a multi-part series on Wise Parenting.
-Each post focuses on one of six principles for parenting wisely: 1) Stay cool, calm and reflective, 2) Frame the problem appropriately, 3) Aim for the right purpose, 4) Expand the perspective, 5) Apply the best knowledge, and 6) Find the right balance.
+Today’s post is the last in our multi-part series on Wise Parenting.
+Each post focuses on one of six principles for parenting wisely: 1) Staying cool, calm and reflective, 2) Framing the problem appropriately, 3) Aiming for the right purpose, 4) Expanding the perspective, 5) Applying the best knowledge and 6) Seeking the right balance.

 Stephen Small is a Professor of Human Development and Family Studies at the University of Wisconsin-Madison and a Family Relations Specialist for the University of Wisconsin Cooperative Extension.
-He and his wife have been married for 30 years.
-They are the parents of 3 former teenagers and a new son-in-law.
+He and his wife, Gay Eastman, have been married for more than 30 years.
+They are the parents of 3 former teenagers.